plubulwa/plubulwa.github.io/README.md

 #About
 I am interested in learning how to make interactive art and sound envinroments for installation artworks, stage shows, and the like.
-Aslo interesteed in the web design part of things.
+Also interesteed in the web design part of things.